insertokername/custom-authlib/docs/client/oauth2.rst

 It is possible that your previously saved token is expired when accessing protected resources.
-In this case, we can refresh the token manually, or even better, Authlib will refresh the token automatically and update the token for us.
+In this case, we can refresh the token manually, or even better, insertokname-authlib will refresh the token automatically and update the token for us.

 Automatically refreshing tokens
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If your :class:`~requests_client.OAuth2Session` class was created with the
-`token_endpoint` parameter, Authlib will automatically refresh the token when
+`token_endpoint` parameter, insertokname-authlib will automatically refresh the token when
 it has expired::

     >>> openid_configuration = requests.get("https://example.org/.well-known/openid-configuration").json()